 I have worked for the Trust for 13 years.
 I have supported an individual who has little speech and severe learning disabilities at international conferences where they have presented using touch screen laptop all about their life and interests.
 I have worked to forge strong relationships between staff and families/friends of people who use our services.
 Family connections last forever - whereas staff may come and go.

-Qualified Nursing: Oneil Osbourne
+Qualified Nursing: Andrea Bailey

 Therapies: Dr. Rebecca Andrew Rebecca_Andrew.png